railslove/showoff-presentations/wroc_love_2012/04_server_setup/01_slide.md

 * also serves as documentation
 * keep your recipes updated!
 * Will help you when the day will come when you will need a new server *fast*

+!SLIDE

+# Requraly start from scratch

+* To see if code is easy enough to setup working
+* ...
+* ...
+* ...

+!SLIDE callout lila

+# This should

+NOT take more than 5 minutes